juice-shop/juice-shop/README.md

 [![Dependency Status](https://david-dm.org/bkimminich/juice-shop.svg)](https://david-dm.org/bkimminich/juice-shop)
 [![devDependency Status](https://david-dm.org/bkimminich/juice-shop/dev-status.svg)](https://david-dm.org/bkimminich/juice-shop#info=devDependencies)

 > Translating "dump" or "useless outfit" into German yields "Saftladen" which can be reverse-translated word by word into "juice shop".
 Hence the name of this project.

+You may find it easier to find vulnerabilities using a pen test tool.
+I strongly recommend [Zed Attack Proxy](https://code.google.com/p/zaproxy/) which is open source and very powerful, yet beginner friendly.

 ## Features